 Students enrolled in vocational education can choose from a wide variety of available programs from many different industries, including business, health, technology, legal, and skilled trades.
-Popular programs can include dental assistant, administrative assistant, paralegal, IT specialist, and HVAC training.
+Popular programs can include dental assistant, administrative assistant, paralegal, IT specialist, and HVAC technician training.
 Many programs include a well-rounded curriculum that ensures students receive classroom learning and hands-on training, as well as real-life experience through externships at off-campus facilities.

 With vocational education, you also receive the choice of attending on-campus classes, or reaping the benefits and freedom of an online vocational school.
 Online vocational training allows you to work around your current schedule and keep your current commitments while still getting the education you want within the comfort of your own home.
 Your home computer can become your gateway to career-oriented training in order to reach the career goals you have set for yourself.